HLS-976/holbertonschool-simple_shell/README.md

 ![logo](https://i.imgur.com/02Avpeu.png)

 ## Synopsis ✏️

-Un shell est un programme qui agit comme une interface entre l'utilisateur et le système d'exploitation.
+A shell is a program that acts as an interface between the user and the operating system.

 ## Description

-Un shell permet à l'utilisateur d'interagir avec le système d'exploitation en acceptant les commandes saisies par l'utilisateur à partir du clavier, en vérifiant si les entrées de l'utilisateur sont correctes et en les exécutant.
+A shell allows the user to interact with the operating system by accepting commands entered by the user from the keyboard, checking whether the user's input is correct, and executing it.

 ## Introduction

-Ce projet de simple shell a été réalisé dans le cadre d'une formation pour créer un interpréteur de commandes qui imite le fonctionnement d'un shell Unix.
-Le shell permet d'exécuter des commandes saisies par l'utilisateur, de gérer les processus et d'interagir avec le système d'exploitation.
+This simple shell project was made as part of a training to create a command interpreter that mimics the operation of a Unix shell.
+The shell allows you to execute commands entered by the user, manage processes and interact with the operating system.

 ## Exigences

-.
-Compiled on Ubuntu 24.04.1 LTS
+- Compiled on Ubuntu 24.04.1 LTS*

-.
-Programs and functions will be compiled with gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+- Programs and functions will be compiled with gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

-.
-Style Guidelines : Betty and verification done using betty-style.pl and betty-doc.pl
+- Style Guidelines : Betty and verification done using betty-style.pl and betty-doc.pl

-.
-No use of global variables
+- No use of global variables

-.
-No more than 5 functions per file
+- No more than 5 functions per file

-.
-Function prototypes are in the header file main.h
+- Function prototypes are in the header file main.h

 ## Requirements

-### General
+### *General*

 - Allowed editors: vi, vim, emacs
 - All your files will be compiled on Ubuntu 20.04